inspire-software/yes-cart/trunk/util/devnullsmtp/readme.txt

 Use for test purposes on localhost.
-Please, dont run test , that use dumbster wher dev nul server is listenin on 25 port
+Please, dont run tests, that use dumbster where dev null server is listenin on 25 port